Welcome to AF Association®

 The route map for change & the European atlas on the prevention of AF-related stroke – November 2014

-Last November AF Association and Anticoagulation Europe launched a landmark report to raise awareness amongst policy makers of the growing burden posed by strokes due to atrial fibrillation.
+Last November AF Association and Anticoagulation Europe launched a landmark report to raise awareness among policy makers of the growing burden posed by strokes due to atrial fibrillation.

 Researchers at King’s College London are looking to recruit participants with persistent AF who are due to undergo cardioversion, catheter ablation or AV node ablation with pacemaker.
 If you would like to take part, or for more information, click here.